wdorsey/dotVFile/README.md

 var vfile = new VFile(opts);

 // Configuring via a func is also available.
-Passed-in opts is StoreOptions.Default() var vfile = new VFile(opts =>
+Passed-in opts is VFileOptions.Default() var vfile = new VFile(opts =>
 {
 	opts.Name = "dotVFile.Test";